amirmohan/amirmohan.github.io/about.md

 <hr>

 <h2>Research Interests</h2>
-<p align="justify"> My expertise is in <b>machine learning, statistical signal processing, and computational biology</b>.
+<p align="justify"> My expertise is in <b>machine learning and signal processing in complex biological systems</b>.
 I design algorithms that address the statistical and computational challenges that arises towards developing reliable, explainable, and generaliziable machine learning models in biology, chemistry, and science.
 My research contributes to and draws from several disciplines such as sparse optimization, high-dimensional statistics, hashing/sketching/streaming, combinatorics, and information/coding theory.
-Currently, I am working on the <b>foundations of neural networks and massive language models</b> for computational biology focused on develop scalable and explainable inference methods for <b>protein design, genome engineering, and molecular diagnostics</b>.
+Currently, I am working on the <b>foundations of neural networks and massive language models</b> towards developing scalable and explainable inference methods for <b>protein design, genome engineering, and molecular diagnostics</b>.
 The focus of my PhD was on sparsity-enabled methods for rapid DNA sensing and diagnostics.</p>

 <hr>